 5. While they’re boiling, chop the garlic.
 If, like me, you find raw garlic too intense, you might sauté the garlic, too.

 6. In a food processor combine the tender cauliflower pieces, beans, garlic and olive oil.
 Blend until you get a consistency you like.
-If you think you’ll want it to be thicker, reserve the water in the can and add it, and the olive oil, gradually until you get a consistency you’re happy with.
-If you’re reckless, like me, just dump the can's contents, liquid and all, into the food processor.
+If you want it thicker, add the water from the bean can and the olive oil gradually, and blend in increments until you get a consistency you’re happy with.
+Or, if you’re reckless, like me, just dump the can's contents, liquid and all, into the food processor.

 7. Add any extras like veggies, herbs and lemon juice.

-8. Serve as a dip for bread or hearty crackers, sandwich spread, as a side or as a bed for a main course.
+8. Serve as a dip for bread or hearty crackers, as a sandwich spread, as a side dish or as a bed for a main course.